ahlstromcj/seq66/README.md

                 Improving (mitigating) velocity-change undo.
             *   Fixed an error preventing changing the "background" pattern.
         *   Enhanced port-mapping to prompt the user about issues and allow for an immediate remap-and-restart.
+Lots of fixes!
         *   Added 'o' keystroke to seqroll to toggle recording ('r' already used to randomize notes).
         *   At first start, a log-file is now automatically created.
 If it